Analogy between streamers in sinking spheroids, gyrotactic plumes and chemotactic collapse: Bifurcation towards the plume/streamer structure

 is a stable and steady solution to the system.
 However, at $Ri>Ri_c$, \cite{Koch1989} and \cite{Pedley1990} showed that the uniform basic state is prone to instability that gives rise to the streamer/plume structure.
 Therefore, we expect a potential bifurcation at the neutral stability point $Ri=Ri_c$.

-To demonstrate the bifurcation, we have performed numerical continuation of the steady solution at increasing $Ri$.
-Figures \ref{fig:sedi_bi}$(b,c)$ show some of the solutions, where a plume structure is clearly observed.
+To demonstrate the bifurcation, we have performed numerical continuation of the steady solution at increasing $Ri$ using the numerical method described in \cite{Fung2020a}.

+Figures \ref{fig:sedi_bi}$(b,c)$ show some of the solutions along the lower branch, where a plume structure is clearly observed.
 Figure \ref{fig:sedi_bi}$(a)$ shows that, after rescaling $Ri$ and $u(0)$, the bifurcation collapse onto a single diagram.
+(Due to translational invariance in $x$, the upper branch is equivalent to the lower branch with a half-period shift in $x$.
+Therefore, $u(\pm 1)$ in figure \ref{fig:sedi_bi}$b$ is equivalent to $u(0)$ in the upper branch of figure \ref{fig:sedi_bi}$a$.)
 Weakly nonlinear analysis in appendix \ref{app:weakly} shows that the bifurcating line on the rescaled $u(0)-\Ri$ plane can be approximated by